House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Research Gate)

-It is an unfortunate fact that being male increases the chances of being injured by a lawnmower by three times.
+It is unfortunate that being male increases the chances of being injured by a lawnmower by three times.

 7. Accidents are most likely to occur on weekdays between April and September